joegasewicz/warden/README.md

 ### Features
 - 🪄 Watches your Dart and Sass files and recompiles on change
-- 🧱 Moves specified dependencies (e.g. Bootstrap, Popper) into your build output
+- 🧱 Moves specified dependencies (e.g. node_module installed files) into your build output
 - 📁 Fully configurable via a `warden.yaml` file
-- 🧵 Supports multiple tasks like `frontend` and `styles`
+- 🧵 Supports multiple tasks like compiling Dart code to JS & compiling sass to css.

 ### Setup
 Create a `warden.yaml` in your project root with the following structure: